dsidirop1/JMECoffea/README.md

 # JMECoffea

+This code contains a columnar-based calculations of MC jet energy corrections (JEC), following the perscriptions of arxiv:1607.03663.
+At the moment, the code is adapted for the calculation of L5 flavor JEC and L2/L3 correction part is old.

+The main structure of the code:
+- `run_processor_response_fitter.py`/ `run_processor_response_fitter.ipynb` creates the histograms of jet responses (saves the results in .coffea files) and fits the response distributions (results in .txt files).
+- `correction_fitter.ipynb` reads the response fit results, fits them vs the reco pt and stores JEC as `.txt` files
+- `flavor_fractions_and_uncertainties.ipynb` reads the response histograms, response fits and the flavor corrections and produces flavor uncertainties and relevent plots.
+Also, it produces the plots of the fractions of each jet flavor in bins of jet pt.
+- `plotters/Plotting_comparison.ipynb` allows to plot different responses and corrections vs pt or jet_eta.

 ## Set up coffea on the lxplus with the lcg nightlies environment and dask on HTCondor:

 Load the `lcg` environment with the relevant packages including `coffea`